vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

   kept this a secret will seem, in hindsight, to be a moral failing on your part.
 If it will, examine whether it really is the right thing to keep it secret.

+### More on the point about not making enemies, and the need for extra caution if making enemies is inevitable

+I want to dig in on the point about not making enemies because it's pretty important when thinking about the impact of any kind of mistake, whether it's data leakage or anything else.
+When you have enemies, there's more risk that they'll pounce on and exploit your mistakes.
+In contrast, if people are friendly with you and like and respect what you're doing, they're more likely to be generous to your faults, particularly if those faults don't directly hurt them.

+There are, however, cases where the very nature of what you're doing means the other side is going to be hostile to you, and you have accepted that.
+In that case, you need to invest in a substantially greater level of caution as the cost of data leakage is higher.
+One example of such a situation is when you're a whistleblower for a terrible situation.
+It's very likely that the fact that you're blowing the whistle itself needs to be kept a secret from the people whose whistle you're blowing.

+Or, there could be cases where people don't have enmity against you personally, but you're a messenger of really bad news coming from elsewhere (for instance, you have information in advance about mass layoffs and have been told to not communicate this to any of the people in the pool that might be considered for layoffs).
+Here again, you can mitigate the impact to some extent by not *additionally* behaving in ways that make you personally unlikable.
+But given the base animosity of the situation, exercising additional caution is probably very important.

 ## Meta comments